-Officials: Officials are members of the CHALLENGE organisation who are present along the race route in designated vehicles.
+Officials: Officials are members of the TORTOUR organisation who are present along the race route in designated vehicles.

-Riders: Riders are registered cyclists who are participating in CHALLENGE as a solo competitor or in a two-person, three-person or TTT-team.
+Riders: Riders are registered cyclists who are participating as a solo competitor or in a two-person, four-person or six-person -team.
 Throughout this rule book, the term "rider" will generally denote an active participant (i.e. an athlete who is cycling at that time).

 Race jury: The race jury is the neutral body that makes decisions on any challenges submitted (see Point 1.5).
 The race jury consists of the race director and six other natural persons.
-The race director also acts as chair of the race jury and, as such, is responsible for all proceedings.
+The race director also acts as chair of the race jury and.

+as such, is responsible for all proceedings.